maryamariyan/LoggingGenerator/README.md

 responsible for finding types annotated with the [LoggerExtensions] attribute and automatically generating the strongly-typed logging methods.

+## Current State

+This is a general proposal for how this functionality can be integrated into the main .NET distribution.
+This is why assemblies have the Microsoft.* prefix.
+If this doesn't get integrated into .NET, I'll change the assemblies to use a different naming scheme for general consumption.

+Anyway, feel free to use this as-is but there's not compatibility guarantee.
+Use at your own risks.

 ## Analyzer and Fixes

 The Microsoft.Extensions.Logging.Analyzers project contains an analyzer that produces a warning